votoznotna/mcart/README.md

-Mockup of Shopping Cart made in Angular.
+Prototype of Shopping Cart made in Angular.

 Demo:
 ====